HamidRezaSepehr/Cool-Tool/README.md

 ## Self Improvement
 [spreeder]  (http://spreeder.com) Improve reading speed and comprehension.

+### Podcast
-### [Style Guide Podcast]  (http://styleguides.io/podcast/index.html) A small batch series of interviews on Style Guides, hosted by Anna Debenham and Brad Frost.
+[Style Guide Podcast]  (http://styleguides.io/podcast/index.html) A small batch series of interviews on Style Guides, hosted by Anna Debenham and Brad Frost.
+<br/>[rocketship.fm]  (http://rocketship.fm) The podcast that inspires tens of thousands of entrepreneurs each week.

 ## Creativity
 [CreativeMornings]  (https://creativemornings.com) CreativeMornings is a breakfast lecture series for the creative community.